tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

 ## Introduction
 Welcome to my Data Analysis Portfolio!
 This repository showcases my skills in data analysis using MySQL for querying and Power BI for data visualization.
 The project is based on a mock dataset of UK rail ticket sales from January to April 2024, which I analyzed to extract meaningful insights into sales trends, customer behavior, and revenue generation.

-The portfolio is organized around a series of objectives that demonstrate my ability to:
+The project is organized around a series of objectives that demonstrate my ability to:

 - Write efficient SQL queries to extract and transform data.
 - Create interactive Power BI dashboards to visualize key metrics and trends.